ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 1. Converted code that is not relevant to GUI in `light.cpp` into `lighting.py`.
 2. Edited `main_multiGalaxies_camera.py` to add accumulate lighting effect (adjustment required).
 -  Test output-21: ![Description](TestOutput/0921.gif)

+### October 7
+1. Edited `main_multiGalaxies_camera.py`, fixing the bug that caused the scene not to interact with the mouse in "manual camera mode".
+2. Edited the guiding message text for cleaner instructions.